farkoo/PySpark-Sklearn-Classifier-Comparison/README.md

 Remember to update the paths to your actual Java installation directory if they differ from the examples provided.

-That's it!
-You've successfully installed PySpark and configured your environment.
-Happy coding!

 ### 4. scikit-learn Installation

 scikit-learn can be installed using the `pip` package manager, which is bundled with Python.
 Open your terminal or command prompt and execute the following command: